Second Battle of Zurich: Assessment

 The defeat of Korsakov came about through a combination of careful planning by the French and poor leadership on the part of the Russians.
 On his arrival at the front Korsakov had made no personal reconnaissances, but gave himself over to comfortable existence in Zürich and relied entirely on a misplaced faith in the superiority of his troops to all others.
 Masséna described him as "more of a courtier than a soldier".
 Equally, the very rigid linear style of fighting the Russians had developed in their wars against the Ottoman Empire stood against them in this terrain against the more fluid French.
 Accustomed as they were to seize victory by aggressive bayonet advances to their front, it never occurred to them that they might be outflanked.

 Korsakov and Petrasch have also been strongly criticised for their rapid withdrawal over the Rhine despite very little pursuit by the French and in full knowledge that Suvorov was struggling to join them from the south.

 The Republican victory was undoubtedly Masséna's greatest triumph, however he too has been criticised for failing to fully exploit his success.
-Rocquancourt, Jomini and the Archduke Charles question why Masséna on the evening of the 25th, when it became clear the Russians were concentrating against Oudinot, didn't move up all of Klein's reserve and the remains of Ménard's Division to support the left wing and hence surround the Russians.
-Nevertheless the action remains a brilliant feat of arms for the French.
+Rocquancourt, Jomini and the Archduke Charles question why Masséna on the evening of the 25th, when it became clear the Russians were concentrating against Oudinot, did not move up all of Klein's reserve and the remains of Ménard's Division to support the left wing and hence surround the Russians.
+Nevertheless, the action remains a brilliant feat of arms for the French.